 Plus, Chase offers 2X points (that's 2 points for every dollar spent) on dining out and travel; 1 point for every dollar on everything else).

 Let's put this in perspective.
 When you earn 100,000 points just using your card for the expenses you already pay for every month anyway, that equates to $1,000 in travel money.
-And that money is actually worth $1,000 when redeemed through Chase Ultimate Rewards.
+And that money is worth $1,000 when redeemed through Chase Ultimate Rewards.
 In other words, $1 is worth $1.
 There's no catch.

 There are many other travel rewards credit cards, like American Express and Capital One, to name a couple.
 Still, in my experience, Chase Sapphire Preferred is undeniably the best travel reward credit card for beginners out there.